bartbutenaers/node-red-contrib-ui-svg/README.md

 + ```msg.payload.selector``` should contain a query selector, e.g. #myAnimation to find SVG element with id="myAnimation" (see list of available [css selectors](https://www.w3schools.com/cssref/css_selectors.asp)).
 + ```msg.payload.action``` should contain ***start*** or ***stop***, depending on which action you want to perform on the animation.

+### Add/remove events via msg
+When SVG elements should always respond to some events (e.g. click), those elements should be enumerated in the *"Events"* tabsheet.
+However in some cases it is required to make SVG elements to respond only temporary to events, which can be achieve by adding/removing events to/from SVG elements.

-While permanently clickable shapes are being enumerated in the config screen, it is also possible to make shapes (un)clickable via input messages.
-Example content of the ```msg.payload``` to make 'circle_1' unclickable and 'circle_2' clickable:
+In the following example, the ```msg.payload``` can make element with id 'circle_1' unclickable and 'circle_2' clickable:
 ```
 [{
   command  : "remove_event",